e-x/MicroMonitoring2/README.md

 https://en.wikipedia.org/wiki/Cross-origin_resource_sharing

-monitored sites will be open in separate window.
+monitored sites will be open in separate tiled window.

 If monitored site is not use Cross origin policy, you can use iframe <a href=https://github.com/e-x/MicroMonitoring>version</a> !